Traineeship for Outgoing Students - Erasmus+ (KA131)

 - Students whose parents have not acquired an academic degree recognised in Germany (so-called "first-time graduates").*

 - Employed students who have been in regular employment subject to social insurance contributions for at least 6 months with monthly earnings of > 450.00 and < € 850.00 before the start of the mobility.
-Please note: Employment during the Erasmus+ study abroad period is not permitted.*
+Please note: This social top up is not available for remunerated internships.*

 *Subject to available funding for stays from 01 October 2022.